paradox460/pdx.su/content/blog/2023-07-26-tailwind-and-the-death-of-craftsmanship.md

 ## The problem

 The problem I have with tailwind is that it reduces your HTML to a gigantic pile of near-gibberish CSS classes.
 What would be a few, maybe even half dozen, lines of CSS in a separate file, are now shoved into the generated code, and _repeated everywhere_.
 Any structure to the styling of an item is completely gone; you have hover styles and focus styles and dark styles and whatnot all mixed together in a single big space-separated string.
 Finding CSS one-offs is not even feasible anymore, _everything is a CSS one-off_.
 Tooling is utterly broken by tailwind, despite the claims that there is good tooling on tailwind's own UI.
-Look at this screenshot of a web inspector on a page using tailwind:
+Look at this screenshot of a web inspector on the Netlify admin dashboard, using tailwind:

 !["an element with a few hundred CSS tailwind classes"](/postimages/tailwind-garbage.jpg)